Discover things to do in Chiloe in 3 days with this recommended itinerary. Visit churches, traditional island architecture and natural parks.

-Chiloe Island is made up of several archipelagos and is located south of the town of Puerto Montt.
+Chiloe Island is made up of several islands and is located south of the town of Puerto Montt.
 It has a rich tradition reflected in the customs of the fishing villages, the design of the fishermen’s houses that seem to be floating in the sea, churches that are World Heritage Sites and a lot of nature that surrounds it.

 In addition, this part of Chile has its own famous gastronomy based on fish, seafood and other delicacies.
 If you want nature, the island has beaches and forests where you can go hiking.

 Table of Contents

 Summary – Itinerary for Chiloe in 3 days:

 - Day 2: Chiloe National Park and Muelle de las Almas.

 - Day 3: Route of the churches in other islands.

 🔎 Check here the top 5 things to do in Chiloe Island.